 There are two defined contribution plans for eligible academic employees.
-Plan 1 is for employees hired prior to July 1, 2010, and retirement benefits received are based on the employer's 10.4 percent contributions, plus interest and dividends.
-Plan 2 is for employees hired on or after July 1, 2010, and retirement benefits received are based on the employer's 8.9 percent contributions and the employee's five percent contributions, plus interest and dividends.
-Individual contracts issued under these plans provide for full and immediate vesting of both the University's and the employees' contributions.
+Plan 1 is for employees hired prior to July 1, 2010, and retirement benefits received are based on the employer's 10.4-percent contributions, plus interest and dividends.
+Plan 2 is for employees hired on or after July 1, 2010, and retirement benefits received are based on the employer's 8.9-percent contributions and the employee's 5-percent contributions, plus interest and dividends.
+For employees hired before July 1, 2014, individual contracts issued under these plans provide for full and immediate vesting of both the University's and the employees' contributions.
+Employees hired after July 1, 2014, are fully vested in the UVA contributions after two years of continuous employment.

-Medical Center employees hired after July 1, 1999, cannot participate in Plan 1 or Plan 2 noted above but have the option of participating in the Medical Center's Optional Retirement Plan.
+Medical Center employees hired after July 1, 1999, cannot participate in Plan 1 or Plan 2 noted above but have the option of participating in the

+Medical Center's Optional Retirement Plan.
 This is a defined contribution plan where the retirement benefits received are based on the employer and employee contributions, all of which are paid by the Medical Center, plus interest and dividends.
 Medical Center employees are fully vested after one or two years of employment, depending on their date of hire.

-Total pension costs under the Optional Retirement Plans were approximately \$57.9 million and were calculated using base salaries of \$765.7 million, for the year ended June 30, 2016.
-The contribution percentage amounted to 7.6 percent.
+Total pension costs under the Optional Retirement Plans were approximately \$59.7 million and were calculated using base salaries of \$795.2 million, for the year ended June 30, 2017.
+The contribution percentage amounted to 7.5 percent.